Negotiations to end partial government shutdown at a standstill

 The biggest sticking point for negotiators is the president’s request for more money for the border wall.
 Democrats have dug in and are refusing to give in to Trump’s demand for $5 billion.

+“I don’t know if you folks are aware of what’s happening — we want to have strong borders in the United States, the Democrats don’t want to let us have strong borders,” he said in his speech at Al-Asad air base.
+“Only for one reason.
+You know why?
+Because I want it.

+“I think I’ll say, I don’t want the wall.
+And then they’re going to give it to me!
+I figured out the solution.”

-Trump, who remained in Washington through the Christmas holiday, fumed to reporters on Tuesday and gave no indication of when the shutdown might end.
+Trump remained in Washington through the Christmas holiday, instead of traveling to Florida, and fumed to reporters on Tuesday.

 “I can’t tell you when the government is going to re-open,” he told reporters, adding that he will not sign any spending bill to end the crisis until “we have a wall, a fence, whatever they’d like to call it.”